marina6720/marina6720.github.io/en/emotion_accuracy_layer_separation_en.md

 v1.2 (2026-07-15): Addendum per D's review (external observation as structural necessity; borrowability of failure).

 v1.3 (2026-07-15): Per Q's structural review, D's material promoted to an independent Section 7; "Verification" moved to Section 8.

+v1.4 (2026-07-16): Added "A Note on Terminology" (per Q's review).
+Unified the subtitle as "Compatibility through the Separation of Layers, Not Suppression."

 English version (2026-07-16): Translated by the author.